nielsdelestinne/snuyster/README.md

 ## Dockerized runtime

-Snuyster comes with batteries included: Snuyster's Docker image contains all required tools, scripts and a convenient cli to peform analyses and extract the resulting data.
+Snuyster comes with batteries included: Snuyster's Docker image contains all required tools, scripts and a convenient cli to perform analyses and extract the resulting data.

 ## Git support